 I thought it would be fun to sift through the data as a good exercise and practice how to analyze surveys.
 The steps below are easy to follow as it requires no database setup or any coding skills.

-To start, download the Google Data Studio document into a spreadsheet.
+To start, download the Google Looker Studio document into a spreadsheet.
 We’re going to analyze the “Advice” section where the survey questions is, “Do you have a sentence or two of advice you’d give a job-seeking marketer right now that you believe would have the most real-world impact on their ability to get hired?”

 The first way to analyze qualitative survey is…